 Remove the Glass and Artwork

 Old wavy glass breaks and chips easily and can cut you if you're not careful.

-Clean the Frame Thoroughly
+Prepare and Clean the Frame

-Prep the Paint and Apply the First Coat
+Apply the First Coat of Paint

-Once you have the consistency to your liking, paint on a thin, even coat of chalk paint.
+Paint on a thin, even coat of chalk paint.
 Let it dry completely before proceeding.

-Watch for Drips Before Applying Another Coat
+Look for Drips Before Applying Another Coat

 Use a Wax Sealant to Protect the Finish